 Surf Safely

 From fake e-banking sites to romance scammers and false real estate ads, more and more people are losing money to various forms of online fraud.
+In interactive workshops, Dezentrum teaches key skills that help vulnerable groups navigate the internet more safely.

 Case Study Sicher Surfen